valtimo-platform/valtimo-documentation/valtimo-implementation/modules/core/connector.md

 ## Configuration

-In order to run the connector module, the `valtimo.connector-encryption.secret` property need to be configured.
+In order to run the connector module, the `valtimo.connector-encryption.secret` property needs to be configured.
 The bare minimum that has to be added to the application properties are the following:

 #### **`application.yml`**